TheRenegadeCoder/sample-programs-website/docs/projects/fraction-math/rust/index.md

     let result: FractionResult = fraction_math(frac1, frac2, op);
     println!("{result:?}");
 }

 ```

 {% endraw %}

-[Fraction Math](https://sampleprograms.io/projects/fraction-math) in [Rust](https://sampleprograms.io/languages/rust) was written by:
+Fraction Math in [Rust](https://sampleprograms.io/languages/rust) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 08 2023 19:53:07.
-The solution was first committed on Apr 12 2023 09:19:43.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution